alaasmagi/PassMan/README.md

 ## Application structure

 ### Frontend/UI
-Frontend is developed using Glade (gtk 3.0)
+Frontend is developed using Glade (gtk 3.0).

 ### Database
-*  Passwords are hashed using the SHA-256 algorithm
+*  Passwords are hashed using the SHA-256 algorithm.
-*  Database files are encrypted using ccrypt
+*  Database files are encrypted using ccrypt.

 ### Security
-Hashing functions are used to secure all sensitive content
+Hashing functions are used to secure all sensitive content.

 ## Technical requirements
 *  A Linux distribution with support for **GTK 3.0** and **SQLite**